Academic Regulations

 Degree Requirements

-Columbia College policy requires students to fulfill the general degree requirements (i.e., all degree requirements besides the major or concentration) that are stated in the Bulletin of the first year of their matriculation at Columbia College, and to fulfill the major or concentration requirements that are stated in the Bulletin at the time that students declare their major or concentration (typically in the second year of study).
+Columbia College policy requires students to fulfill the general degree requirements (i.e., all Core Curriculum coursework and any general elective credit) that are stated in the Bulletin of the first year of their matriculation at Columbia College, and to fulfill the major requirements that are stated in the Bulletin at the time that students declare their major (typically in the second year of study).

 Modification of Requirements